 Whenever I hire a new service, whether it be a doctor or lawyer or plumber, I always do thorough research on the service offerings, the pricing, and the reviews of the organization at hand.
 I usually like to set up a spreadsheet and enter all the important information in for comparison sake to help me find the best.

 In the days prior to WW1, newspapers fought to sell more copies by trying to one up each other with increasingly outrageous claims.
 Many of the headlines and articles in the biggest newspapers in the world were either misleading or outright false.
-They took small incidents and blew them up far larger than they needed to be.
-The more outrageous a headline or article, the more it sold.
-Eventually, the abuse of yellow journalism led to the building of popular rage that boiled over and was a major societal driving cause of WW1.
+They took small incidents and blew them up far larger than they needed to be.… read more “Yellow Journalism Leading to WW3”

 I have been trying to make more time for family lately, so I was very happy to spend the weekend with Laurel, Kevin, Aunt Anne, Uncle Jim, and Jimmy in Palm Springs this weekend.
 I still did an hour or two of work a day, but it was good to have good quality family time.